xduan7/video-walk/README.md

 <img src="https://github.com/ajabri/videowalk/raw/master/figs/teaser_animation.gif" width="600">
 </p>

-This is the repository for *Space-Time Correspondence as a Contrastive Random Walk*, published at NeurIPS 2020.
+This is the repository for *Space-Time Correspondence as a Contrastive Random Walk*, published at NeurIPS 2020, modified for more options and flexible usage.

 [[Paper](https://arxiv.org/abs/2006.14613)]
 [[Project Page](http://ajabri.github.io/videowalk)]